lat-lon/sep3-tools/README.md

 mvn clean install
 ```

-To execute the parser you have to download Antlr and all other dependencies first with:
+To execute the parser you have to download ANTLR and all other dependencies first with:

 ```shell
 mvn dependency:copy-dependencies -DoutputDirectory=target